stackitcloud/terraform-provider-stackit/docs/guides/scf_cloudfoundry.md

 ---
-page_title: "How to Provisioning Cloud Foundry using Terraform"
+page_title: "How to provision Cloud Foundry using Terraform"
 ---
-# How to Provisioning Cloud Foundry using Terraform
+# How to provision Cloud Foundry using Terraform

 ## Objective